Occupational Health & Safety

 - Conduct yourself in a safe and responsible manner

 Many jobs will require you to use personal protective equipment like hard hats.
 If you are working at heights exceeding three metres, the employer must provide a fall protection system.
 If head, respiratory, eye, hearing and/or face protection is required, your employer is required to provide it.
 In some workplaces, your employer is also required to provide safety footwear.
 Whatever the situation, make sure you use all safety equipment required for the work.

 What are my employer’s responsibilities?

 An employer has many responsibilities under the legislation.
 Your employer must:

-- Ensure a copy of The Saskatchewan Employment Act and The Occupational Health and Safety Regulations, 1996 is available for your reference.
+- Ensure a copy of the Saskatchewan Employment Act and the Occupational Health and Safety Regulations, 2020 are available for your reference.
 The legislation is available for your reference online.

 - Provide a healthy and safe work environment